-Every athlete that has tested positive for Covid-19 at Tokyo Olympics so far
+Every athlete that has tested positive for Covid at Tokyo Olympics so far

-Tokyo 2020: Every athlete that has tested positive for Covid-19 at Olympics so far
+Tokyo 2020: Every athlete that has tested positive for Covid at Olympics so far

 The virus has already ended the dreams of several athletes set to compete in Tokyo